Visiting Toulouse? 6 Must-See Areas to Explore and Stay

 Les Carmes in Toulouse is a great place to go out and eat and drinks and to stay - Travel Bliss

 The Les Carmes Quarter is in the heart of the old town.
-At the center of this lively area, you'll find the iconic Les Carmes covered market, a food-lover's paradise with its unique atmosphere.
+At the center, you'll find the iconic Les Carmes covered market, a total food-lover's paradise.

-The colorful facades and bustling narrow streets guide you to charming little squares.
+There are colorful facades and narrow streets leading into charming little squares.
 Bars, wine cellars, and restaurants are everywhere, so it’s a good spot for a night out.
 And with tons of charming (and quiet) side streets, it’s a very good place to stay.

 02—